Auchengray Church

 A beautiful little Venetian Gothic church of 1863, designed by noted architect Frederick Thomas Pilkington, with characteristic stone carving and a fine rose window rightly described as an architectural gem.
 Built on land gifted by G Robertson Chaplin of Colliston and paid for by Chaplin and local fundraising, it was originally intended to be a school during the week and a “preaching station” on Sundays.

 The Church of Scotland transferred the building in January 2014 into the care of the Auchengray Church Centre Trust.
-This local group have since lovingly and extensively restored, repaired and redesigned the building and its grounds to ensure that Auchengray Church continues to be a welcome sanctuary and valuable community asset for generations to come.
+This local group have since lovingly and extensively restored, repaired and redesigned the building and its grounds to ensure that Auchengray Church continues to be a valuable community asset for generations to come.

 Services